 Maybe you've played piano off and on for a few years.
 Or maybe you've never played but have always wanted to.
 The right piano course can be hard to find, but it's vital to choose the right one if you want to become a better player and enjoy the learning experience.

-Today, we'll be looking into Pianoforall, an expertly-designed online program that has helped hundreds of thousands of players take their piano skills to the next level.
-This all-online and popular piano program is made up of electronic books (e books) that come with audio and video, and allows you to learn piano at your own pace.
+Today, we'll be looking into the Pianoforall course, an expertly designed online program that has helped hundreds of thousands of players take their piano playing skills to the next level.
+This all-online program is made up of electronic books that come with audio and video, and you can learn at your own pace.

 Things to Consider Before Signing Up for an Online Piano Course

 Online lessons are becoming more and more popular, and it's easy to see why--you can access lessons at any time, you can learn anywhere, and online courses tend to be more affordable than in-person learning.